Junkanoo

 Junkanoo (also Jonkonnu, John Canoe) is a festival that originated during the period of African chattel slavery in British American colonies.
-It is practiced most notably in The Bahamas, Jamaica and Belize, and historically in North Carolina and Miami, where there are significant settlements of West Indian people during the post-emancipation era.
-In the present day, there are considerable variations in performance and spelling, but there are the shared elements of masquerade (or masking), drumming, dance, and parading.
+It is practiced most notably today in the Bahamas, Jamaica and Belize, and historically in North Carolina and Miami, where there have been significant settlements of West Indian people during the post-emancipation era.
+In the present day, there are considerable variations in performance and spelling of the festival, but the shared elements of masquerade (or masking), drumming, dance, and parading continue.

 In many territories, Junkanoo is observed around the week of Christmas.
 These Christmas-time parades are predominantly showcased in Jamaica.
-In The Bahamas, it was initially called Junkanoo and is said to date back to the 1700s where it is celebrated year round.
-In Belize, where the music is also mainstreamed, competition results are hotly contested.
-There are also Junkanoo parades in Miami in June and Key West in October, where local black populations have their roots in the Caribbean.
+In The Bahamas, it was initially called Junkanoo and is said to date back to the 1700s.
+There it is celebrated year round.
+In Belize, where the music is mainstreamed, competition results are hotly contested.
+In the state of Florida, Junkanoo parades take place in Miami in June and in Key West in October, locales that have black populations including those with roots in the Caribbean.

 Origins

-Its origin is assumed to have begun in The Bahamas; however, evidence shows that Junkanoo's origins point strongly to Jamaica and was later spread throughout the Caribbean as early as the 18th century.
-Though stemming from the same origin, each celebration has been localized by different countries and, over time, evolved to be somewhat different.
+The festival is believed to have begun in the Bahamas; however, evidence shows that Junkanoo's origins point strongly to Jamaica and that it later spread throughout the Caribbean as early as the 18th century.
+Though stemming from the same origin, celebrations have been localized by different countries and, over time, evolved to be somewhat different.

 This tradition is one of the oldest dance celebrations in Jamaica.
-In addition to being a cultural dance for the Garifuna people, this type of dancing is also performed in The Bahamas on their independence day and other historical holidays.
+In addition to being a cultural dance of the Garifuna people of Belize and various islands, this type of dancing is also performed in the Bahamas on their independence day and other historical holidays.

-Historically, Junkanoo parades were also found in southeastern North Carolina that can be traced back to Jamaican roots.
-However, the custom became less popular after slavery was abolished.
+Historically, Junkanoo parades took place among black people in southeastern North Carolina and can be traced back to Jamaican roots.
+The custom had included disguised mocking of slave holders, and it became less popular after slavery was abolished.
 The last known Junkanoo celebration in the Southern United States was in Wilmington, North Carolina, in the late 1880s.

 Dances are choreographed to the beat of goatskin drums and cowbells.